-From European-inspired family favorites to flavorful convenience, Solitude Mountain Resort offers exactly what your are craving during, or after a day on the mountain.
+From European-inspired family favorites to flavorful convenience, Solitude Mountain Resort offers exactly what you are craving during or after a day on the mountain.
 You will find a variety of restaurants, both on and off the slopes.
 Every meal is served with a side of scenery from our friendly, unhurried staff.

 The Moonbeam Day Lodge, a cafeteria-style space, is the ideal spot to begin or end your day, offering hot breakfasts, hearty lunches, and après fare every day.